Looking for a flight to Europe? Not just London, but almost anywhere in Europe? Or even Japan? Virgin points can probably get you there for less.

 Nonstop Domestic Flights from 7,500 Points One-Way in Delta Main Cabin

 Looking to stay closer to home?
 Flying shorter nonstop flights on Delta is also a great sweet spot when redeeming Virgin points.

 Flights under 500 miles in distance are only 7,500 points one-way.
 Going a little further? it’s only 8,500 points one-way for flights between 501 – 1,000 miles.
 This can oftentimes be a much better deal than using SkyMiles if you’re just looking for a quick flight to or from a major Delta hub – especially considering you’ll always be booking a Main Cabin ticket on Delta when using Virgin points.
-That means you’ll be able to make changes and choose a seat in advance for free.
+That means you’ll be able to make changes and get free advanced seat assignments.

 West Coast to Hawaii from 30K Roundtrip

 Flying nonstop to Hawaii from the West Coast?
 Flights under 3,000 miles can be booked for 15,000 points one-way or just 30,000 roundtrip.